software-development-project-1/software-development-project-1.github.io/material/git-branches.md

 <!-- TODO: tuleeko virhe? -->

+### Merging branches and pull requests

-Once we have happy with the changes we have made in the branch, we should _merge_ it with the main branch.
+Once we are happy with the changes we have made in the branch, we should _merge_ it with the main branch.
 This basically means applying all the commits we have made for the branch to the main branch.
-For this we _could_ use the `git merge` command:
+For this we could use the `git merge` command:

 ```bash
 git checkout main